BaeSeokJin/BaeSeokJin/README.md

 ### Hello, I'm SeokJin👋
    * I'm a [backend developer](https://baeseokjin.github.io/bsj-portfolio/)
-   * I always think positively and have smile in my face and that is my strong point.
+   * I always think <b>positively and have smile in my face</b> and that is my strong point.
    * I graduated from the Department of Japanese Studies and is fluent in Japanese.

 <!--